-Native to Italy, tarocco blood oranges are one of the most popular orange varieties, not only for their characteristic ruby red blush but their superior sweetness and high vitamin C content.
+Native to Italy, tarocco blood oranges are one of the most popular orange varieties, not only for their characteristic ruby red blush but also for their superior sweetness and high vitamin C content.

-This sicilian blood orange with a difference is not only prized for its juicy sweetness, but the enticing ruby red flesh with a distinctive berry like taste- a phenomenon bought about by the release of natural red pigments (anthocyanins) produced during dramatic temperature fluctuation.
-Hence chilly winters are perfect for yielding the most colourful oranges.
+This Sicilian blood orange with a difference is prized for its juicy sweetness, but also for its enticing colourful half-blushed flesh with a distinctive berry like taste - a phenomenon brought about by the release of natural red pigments (anthocyanins) produced during dramatic temperature fluctuation.
+Hence, chilly winters are perfect for yielding the most colourful oranges.

 Blood orange nutrition

-And if that weren't reason enough to tear open a tarocco, these blood oranges are also an excellent source of vitamin C, as well as being rich in antioxidants and containing potassium, folate and dietary fiber.
+And if that weren't reason enough to tear open a tarocco, these sweet seedless oranges are also an excellent source of vitamin C, as well as being rich in antioxidants and containing potassium, folate and dietary fiber.

 Blood orange season

 Blood oranges grow during the summer and mature in the autumn, ready to harvest in December and January, still by hand according to tradition.